 6. The member may submit information about the grievance to the ethics chair, the president, and the administrative assistant.
 The ethics committee can request additional information from the member and can request the member be available by telephone to answer questions.
 After consideration, the ethics committee can recommend to the executive board that no action is necessary, that the member should be issued a formal warning, that the member should be assigned a mentor or required to complete CEUs, that the member’s membership should not be renewed, or that other measures should be taken.

-- Within 5 days of making a decision, the ethics chair must inform the member of the ethics committee’s recommendation via email and certified mail.
+7. Within 5 days of the ethics committee issuing a recommendation, the ethics chair must inform the member of the ethics committee’s recommendation via email.
 Notification must also be sent to the president and administrative assistant.

-- The member has 10 days from the date of the email to contest the ethics committee’s recommendation directly to the executive board by sending an email to the ethics chair, the president, and the administrative assistant requesting the appeal.
+8. The member has 10 days from the date of the email to contest the ethics committee’s recommendation directly to the executive board by sending an email requesting the appeal to the ethics chair, the president, and the administrative assistant.
 If the member does not contest timely, then The NRWA executive board may adopt the ethics committee’s recommendation.

-- Within 5 days of making a decision, the president must inform the member of the executive board's decision via email and certified mail.
+10. Within 5 days of making a decision, the president must inform the member of the executive board's decision via email.
 Notification via email must also be sent to the administrative assistant and to the ethics committee.
 General notification may be given to the complainant that the matter has been resolved.
 Except under special circumstances, no details of the outcome will be given to the complainant, the public, or members of The NRWA.